Kristina01111000/Drws_site/README.md

 7/16
 For next week:
-For home page
-Make the padding wider on everything
-Center the ordered list
-Make personal / spiritual growth burgundy background For the images, make them shorter on the phone,
-For title take out the colon
-He likes the background colors of the text boxes Change the text colors
-Fire yellow
-Air blue
-Water red
-Earth green

 https://growingholistically.com/a-spiritual-you/ change name to Engaging Your Higher Self Look on bigstock photo for some images
 Bold the title